Read your latest personalised notifications

-Acute pericarditis, the most common pericardial syndrome in clinical practice, is diagnosed based on two of the following criteria: a) chest pain, b) pericardial friction-rub, c) characteristic ECG changes (new widespread ST-elevation or PR depression), and d) pericardial effusion.
-Supporting findings include inflammatory marker elevation (white blood cells [WBCs], erythrocyte sedimentation rate [ESR], C-reactive protein [CRP]) and evidence of inflammation by imaging modalities.
+Acute pericarditis, the most common pericardial syndrome in clinical practice, is diagnosed based on two of the following criteria: a) chest pain b) pericardial friction-rub c) characteristic ECG changes (new widespread ST-elevation or PR depression) d) pericardial effusion.
+Supportive findings include inflammatory marker elevation of white blood cells (WBCs), erythrocyte sedimentation rate (ESR), C-reactive protein (CRP) and evidence of inflammation by imaging modalities.
 The prognostic role of CEACAM1 and MICA proteins is promising.
 The aetiology is multifactorial.
 Viruses and tuberculosis are the most common aetiological factors in developed and developing countries, respectively.
 Differential diagnosis encompasses other chest pain causes, especially acute coronary syndromes with ST-segment elevation.

-The pericardium, derived from the Greek words περί, “around”, and κάρδιον, “heart”, is a thin fibroelastic sac, which contains the heart and the roots of the great vessels.
-It consists of two layers, a serous visceral (inner portion) and a fibrous parietal layer (outer portion).
-In physiologic conditions, the pericardial cavity contains 10-50 mL of plasma ultrafiltrate (i.e., pericardial fluid) .
+The pericardium, derived from the Greek words περί, 'around', and κάρδιον, 'heart', is a thin fibroelastic sac which contains the heart and roots of the great vessels.
+It consists of two layers: a serous visceral (inner portion) and a fibrous parietal layer (outer portion).
+In physiologic conditions, the pericardial cavity contains 10 mL to 50 mL of plasma ultrafiltrate (i.e. pericardial fluid).
 Inflammation of the pericardial sac is called pericarditis.

 This article reviews the causes, clinical picture, inflammatory parameters, electrocardiogram (ECG) and multimodality imaging findings and briefly discusses the differential diagnosis of acute pericarditis.

 Pericarditis may be an isolated disease or the first manifestation of an underlying systemic disease.
-Causes of acute pericarditis can be broadly classified into infectious and non-infectious [3,4] (Table 1).
-The aetiology is multifactorial and depends on the epidemiological background, patient population and clinical setting .
+Causes of acute pericarditis can be broadly classified into infectious and non-infectious (Table 1).
+[3,4] The aetiology is multifactorial and depends on the epidemiological background, patient population and clinical setting.
 In particular, the most common cause of pericarditis in developed countries is viruses, whereas tuberculosis is the most frequent cause in developing countries.
 With regard to endemic regions, tuberculosis often coexists with human immunodeficiency virus (HIV).
-Notably, the most common non-infectious causes are secondary to autoimmune diseases, metastatic tumours and post-cardiac injury syndromes .
+Notably, the most common noninfectious causes are secondary to autoimmune diseases, metastatic tumours and post-cardiac injury syndrome.

 Most frequent cause